omega8cc/boa/docs/MIGRATE-XMASS.md

 ### Phase 0.5 — Prepare the target (`xmass prep-target`)

-`prep-target` refuses a target that carries an Octopus account absent from the source's eligible list (a golden-master clone brings its own satellite along): the init datadir swap replaces the target's MySQL with the source's, where that account's panel database never existed, so it would come out of cutover as a broken leftover (panel 500, no sites, no DB user).
-Remove it first with BOA's own cleanup — `touch /data/disk/<oN>/log/CANCELLED` on the target, a `barracuda up-<tree> system noscreen` pass (drops its vhosts), then `boa cleanup detect` and `boa cleanup purge <oN>` — or set `_XMASS_ALLOW_TARGET_ONLY=YES` to proceed knowingly and purge after cutover.
+`prep-target` deals with an Octopus account that exists on the target but not among the source's eligible accounts (a golden-master clone brings its own satellite along): the init datadir swap replaces the target's MySQL with the source's, where that account's panel database never existed, so it would come out of cutover as a broken leftover (panel 500, no sites, no DB user).
+A site-less one is a leftover by definition and is purged on the spot with BOA's own verb (`log/CANCELLED` + `boa cleanup purge`, everything parked under `/var/backups/zombie/purged/<oN>/`, nginx configtest proven); one that carries sites is refused (`_XMASS_ALLOW_TARGET_ONLY=YES` keeps it knowingly).

 Run on the **source**, after `pre-mig` has completed on both hosts and before `init`.
 This is everything the target must have in place before its Octopus